maaofficial/portofolio/README.md

 ## Examples of my work

 ### Test cases and work in Qase.io
-- [The training webshop](https://www.saucedemo.com/) was used to create demo test cases
+- [The training webshop](https://www.saucedemo.com/) was used to create demo test cases (Sauce Demo)
    * Test case for checking the Authentication and Functional Test.
 Check [the Project here] (https://app.qase.io/project/SD)